-1 Decision and Order, Item--
+1 Decision and Order, Item--Member Anderson: Yes.
+I'm removing Condition 14.
+2 Member Havashida: This the document --3 Member Anderson: Yes.
+4 Chairman: Well, let me ask you this question 5 6 The motion that you accepted was to strike from ENV's then.
+7 submission anything prior to 2011, correct?
+Member Anderson: Commissioner Hayashida's.
+8 9 Chairman: Yes.
+Member Anderson: Correct.
+10 11 Chairman: So, then for clarification purposes 12 anything in the document prior to the 2011 proceedings then would be stricken anyway, correct?
+13 Member Anderson: Yes.
+14 15 Chairman: Okay.
+Any other discussion there? Ι 16 mean, that's my understanding what his motion was.
+17 Technically, I just Member Anderson: Yes.
+18 mentioned I'd like to withdraw my motion and just restate it 19 to add some clarity.
+Is that okay with you, Chair?
+How should we address that open motion on the table?
+20 21 Chairman: Well, the problem with withdrawing is 22 he already--I guess--23 Member Hayashida: You want me to withdraw my 24 motion?
+25 Chairman: You need a motion too.
+So--I mean, I

-1 think for clarification purposes -- Oh, may be not.
-I 2 was thinking if he can restate the motion again, but he already made a motion that you accepted.
-So we're still in 3 discussion on his motion.
+1 think for clarification purposes--Oh, may be not.
+I 2 was thinking if he can restate the motion again, but he 3 already made a motion that you accepted.
+So we're still in 4 discussion on his motion.
 So, I guess that's fine.
-I mean, 4 5 if you want, if that's what you--6 Member Anderson: I would prefer, yeah.
+I mean, 5 if you want, if that's what you--

+6 Member Anderson: I would prefer, yeah.
 I mean, 7 my intent is to just clarify the situation right now.
 It 8 seems like there is some indecision on all of our parts, 9 mine included, whether it's my motion and Commissioner 10 Hayashida's.
 I would almost prefer just to start a clean 11 slate and restate it clearly all at one time.

 12 Chairman: Okay.
 So, then you need to withdraw 13 your motion.

-14 Member Hayashida: Withdraw my motion.
-Chairman: Motion to withdraw.
-Do we have a 15 second?
-16 Member Anderson: Second.
-17 18 Chairman: Moved and seconded.
+Member Hayashida: Withdraw my motion.

+15 Chairman: Motion to withdraw.
+Do we have a 16 second?

+Member Anderson: Second.

+18 Chairman: Moved and seconded.
 Any discussion on 19 the motion to withdraw? [no response] Seeing none, any 20 objections or any abstentions? [no response] Okay.
 Seeing 21 none, then Commissioner Hayashida's motion has been 22 withdrawn.
 Now you can go and withdraw yours.
 23 Member Anderson: Okay.
-I would like to withdraw 24 my original motion due to lack of clarity, I believe.
-25 Chairman: Okay.
+I would like to withdraw

+24 my original motion due to lack of clarity, I believe.

+Chairman: Okay.
 So moved.